disasterpiece9000/InstaMod-2.0/SettingsDocumentation.md

 **Section Name:** [PROGRESSION TIER 1]
 * **Note:** Each subsequent tier must increment the number at the end.
 If a number is skipped then the tier will not be seen.

-**Description:** Criteria for a user to be placed in the given tier.
+**Description:** Sort users into tiers based on their account activity.
 This section supports secondary criteria.

 | Key | Description | Values |
 | ----------- | ----------- | ----------- |